 If you want to build this effect yourself, open the unfinished effect in the sample content folder.
-We've already imported the assets and objects you need, to help you get started quickly.
+We've already imported the assets and objects you'll need to help you get started quickly.

 The glasses are a 3D object.
-To add them so they track the face:
+To put them onto a face:

 You'll now see the texture sequence on the glasses in the scene, moving very quickly.
-We'll use the Patch Editor to add simple logic and interactivity so the frame only changes when the someone taps the glasses on the screen.
+To fix this we'll use the Patch Editor to add simple logic and interactivity so the frame only changes when someone taps the glasses on the screen.

 Occluders hide 3D objects when they wouldn't be visible in real life.

 In this effect you'll use an occluder to cover the face, hiding the arms of the glasses when someone turns their head.

 You'll need to make a few changes to the material.
 In the Inspector: